meetoseh/backend/docs/redis/keys.md

   generate an excessive number of referral records. used [here](../../referral/routes/redeem_user_daily_event_invite.py)

+- `users:{sub}:checking_profile_image` goes to a string if we've recently recieved a profile image for the user with the given sub and is not set otherwise.
+Used to quickly fail out of waiting for processing of profile images.

 - `frontend-web:server_images:config` used by frontend-web/server_images for maintaining
   configuration from the last time an instance processed the static public server images